 It has been said on a number of occasions that one of the concerns with the use of court appointed experts is that the Court may be denied the complete perspective of available expertise in relation to particular issues.
 It is said that because the parties must choose one expert the tendency will be to agree on someone who occupies the middle ground of any particular scientific or professional debate and as a consequence the expert evidence will be "bland".
 The experience of the Court is that this does not occur.
-Although those experts who have a reputation for being "partisan" that is favouring one client or one side of the process, may not often be appointed, the fact that the Court will, with leave, allow a party to call an expert who it has engaged, is a sufficient protection against this potential problem.
-Provided a party can demonstrate that the further expert evidence will add to the available body of information in relation to a particular issue, leave will generally be granted to call the additional evidence.
+Although those experts who have a reputation for being "partisan" that is favouring one client or one side of the process, may not often be appointed, the fact that the Court will, with leave, allow a party to call an expert who it has engaged, is a sufficient protection against this possibility.

-In recent weeks, I have received reports from members of the Court, practitioners and experts themselves as to their opinion of the quality of the evidence given by court appointed experts.
+In recent weeks, I have received reports from members of the Court, practitioners and experts themselves about their opinion of the quality of the evidence given by court appointed experts.
 The consistent comment from the judges, commissioners and legal practitioners is that the evidence from persons appointed as court experts reflects a more thorough and balanced consideration of the issues than was previously the case, even when the evidence came from the same person.
 This is not surprising when discussions with the experts confirm the pressure that they feel as the "court expert" is to ensure that the report they produce considers all relevant matters and, most importantly, provides a balanced analysis of the situation.